kopeio/kope/UPGRADE.md

 ELASTICIP_1_PUBLICIP=`aws ec2 describe-addresses --allocation-ids ${ELASTICIP_1} --query Addresses[].PublicIp`
 ```

-Unfortunately the new Elastic IP will require a new certificate.
+Unfortunately the new Elastic IP will be a new IP address, and this will require a new certificate.

 Presuming that's right, we'll need to recreate all our keys, sadly.